 Ethanol fuel is the most common biofuel worldwide.
 It is produced by fermentation of sugars derived from wheat, corn, sugar beets, sugar cane, molasses and any sugar or starch from which alcoholic beverages can be made.
 The ethanol production methods used are enzyme digestion, fermentation of the sugars, distillation and drying.

+Solid biomass will typically undergo densification prior to being used for commercial purposes.
 The predominant densification processes used today yield wood pellets, cubes, or pucks.
 The pellet process is most common in Europe, and is typically carried out on a pure wood product.

 Biogas is suitable for use as a fuel, burning easily without producing much pollution.

-Turnkey Biofuels Procurement for Retailers & Distributors
+Biofuel Supply Programs for Retailers & Distributors

 Targray Announces West Fargo Biodiesel Terminal